Named parameter

-In computer programming, named parameters, named-parameter arguments, named arguments or keyword arguments refer to a computer language's support for function calls to clearly associate each argument with a given parameter parameter within the function call.
+In computer programming, named parameters, named-parameter arguments, named arguments or keyword arguments refer to a computer language's support for function calls to clearly associate each argument with a given parameter within the function call.

 Overview

 A function call using named parameters differs from a regular function call in that the arguments are passed by associating each one with a parameter name, instead of providing an ordered list of arguments.

 For example, consider this Java or C# method call that doesn't use named parameters:

 window.addNewControl("Title", 20, 50, 100, 50, true);

 Using named parameters in Python, the call can be written as: